zaiisao/Documentation/en/Video/billing_video.md

 ### <a name="vmin"></a>Video minutes

-If a user successfully receives video streams after joining an RTC channel, the corresponding time counts as the video minutes.
+If a user successfully receives video streams after joining an Agora RTC channel, the corresponding time counts as video minutes.

-Agora adds up the resolutions of the video streams, to which a specific user subscribes at a time, to get that user's aggregate resolution.
-The aggregate resolution can be classified into two brackets, and Agora charges you accordingly:
+Agora adds up the resolutions of the video streams, to which a specific user subscribes at a time, to determine that user's aggregate resolution.
+This aggregate resolution is classified into two brackets, and Agora charges you accordingly: